Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 Think of it as a cloud-based VoIP solution that’s really good at accommodating your existing equipment.
 It might take some time to configure a large office, but the administrator portal is straightforward.
 It’s not the prettiest interface of all time, but it’s stupid simple to use.

 While Ooma offers solutions for enterprise, their VoIP phone services for small businesses really stand out from the pack.

-There are no contracts, affordable pricing, and the customer service is fantastic.
+There are no contracts—a rarity in this product space.
 Usually to get the best price on VoIP, you need to sign up for a year at least.
 Ooma’s price is what it is.
 For small business, Ooma pricing breaks down into two tiers: